-§ 69-17-13 - license suspension or revocation; sets out the reasons for which an SSP license may be suspended or revoked, including that the written statement of support from a majority

-WEST VIRGINIA Program components (continued) of the members of the county commission or a majority of the members of a governing body of a municipality in which an SSP is located has been rescinded. § 69-17-14 - penalties and equitable relief; sets out the grounds for penalties and injunctions, including failure to obtain a license, failure to timely file reports, intentional misrepresentation.
+WEST VIRGINIA Program components (continued) and program personnel and volunteers by preventing and controlling infections and communicable diseases. § 69-17-13 - license suspension or revocation; sets out the reasons for which an SSP license may be suspended or revoked, including that the written statement of support from a majority of the members of the county commission or a majority of the members of a governing body of a municipality in which an SSP is located has been rescinded. § 69-17-14 - penalties and equitable relief; sets out the grounds for penalties and injunctions, including failure to obtain a license, failure to timely file reports, intentional misrepresentation.
 In determining whether a penalty is to be imposed and in fixing the amount of the penalty, the director shall consider the following factors: (1) the gravity of the violation; (2) what actions, if any, the program administrator took to correct the violations; (3) whether there were any previous violations; (4) the financial benefits that the SSP derived from committing or continuing to commit the violation. § 69-17-15 - administrative due process; before an SSP license is denied, suspended, penalized, or revoked, written notice shall be given to the program administrator of the SSP, stating the grounds of the denial, suspension, penalty, or revocation and the date set for any enforcement action and the location to which it applies. § 69-17-16 - administrative appeals and judicial review.
 Any owner of an SSP who disagrees with the final administrative decision as a result of the administrative hearing may, within 30 days after receiving notice of the decision, appeal the decision to the court with the petitioner resides or does business.
-Miscellaneous provisions N/A Recently proposed legislation None.
+Miscellaneous provisions None.
+Recently proposed Yes.
+See Pending Federal and State Legislation. legislation